 A couple of years ago I wrote about my experience with burning wood pellets in a regular wood stove ie: not a stove originally made to burn pellets.
 This seemed to pique a lot of interest.
 Folks would stop me on the street and ask "How’s that pellet insert working out?"
 It still happens some two year later, and the answer is yes, it is working wonderfully.
 The more that I have used it, the more proficient I’ve become at burning wood pellets in my Woodstock Soapstone stove.
 The soapstone stove is the perfect compliment to this form of "free range" pellet burning.
 For those who missed it, here’s how I burn pellets.

 Shoehorned into the firebox of the Woodstock Soapstone stove is a metal cage made from small diameter steel rod.
 The cage is open at the top.
 I have a cast aluminum grain scoop that I fill the cage with.
 In the first year I used alcohol based gel firestarter to get the pellets burning.
 Being the tight fisted Yankee that I am, I experimented with other ideas to start the fire that cost less than purpose made starter gel.
 For a period of time I mixed half a bottle of gel starter with the remainder in vegetable oil.
 It works fine, but it still costs too much.
 Then I started experimenting with wax covered disposable Dixie cups that had been already used.
 I take the rest from my junk mail, like white envelopes and letters that are balled up.
 Then I torch this concoction with a gooseneck refillable butane lighter.
+Works like a charm.

 More efficient ways of starting the pellet filled cage are being experimented with at this time.
 Egg cartons are a great place to start.
 If you are going to throw these things out anyway, why not try a bit of bacon grease (a very small dollop) in each cupped indentation.
 Break all of the cupped indentations with grease in them apart, and use them to start the fire.
 Another idea is to use dryer lint with a touch of vegetable oil on it in those egg carton cups.
 The idea should be to use things that are going to be thrown out anyway.
 Going out and buying paraffin and melting it down and pouring it into the egg carton cups seems as though it runs counter to the whole idea, because you had to go out and buy something.
 However, I’ve heard that it does work.